opencast/opencast/docs/guides/developer/docs/proposal-log.md

 ----------------

 ### Documentation Pull Request Merge Order
-Proposed by Lars Kiesow <lkiesow@uos.de>, passed on Wed, 25 Feb 2016 20:52:00 UTC
+Proposed by Lars Kiesow <lkiesow@uos.de>, passed on Thu, 25 Feb 2016 20:52:00 UTC

     Hi everyone,
     as discussed in this weeks technical meeting, I hereby #propose to